Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 #### Multipath Routing

-It's important to remember that Ethernet bridges (also known as learning switches) flood broadcast packets.
-This means that if your network has loops or multiple paths in it, it will not work the default `ovs-controller` and `controller` controllers, nor NOX's `pyswitch`, nor POX's `l2_learning`, which all act as learning switches/Ethernet bridges.
+It's important to remember that Ethernet bridges (also known as learning switches) will flood packets that miss in their MAC tables.
+They will also flood broadcasts like ARP and DHCP requests.
+This means that if your network has loops or multiple paths in it, it **will not work** with the default `ovs-controller` and `controller` controllers, nor NOX's `pyswitch`, nor POX's `l2_learning`, which all act as learning switches/Ethernet bridges.